m-ashry-eg/SAA-C03/notes/README.md

   - **Standard vs. FIFO**: There may be a slight difference in pricing between Standard and FIFO (First-In-First-Out) queues.
 FIFO queues offer additional features and guarantees that may affect pricing.

+## Simple Notification Service (SNS)

+- ### SNS Characteristics

+  - **Message Size**: SNS supports messages with a maximum size of 256 KB.
+This is an important consideration for sending and receiving data through this service, ensuring that messages fit within this limit.

+  - **Network Connectivity with Public Endpoint**: SNS can be reached via the internet, making it accessible to users across the globe.

+  - **Protocols**: SNS supports various protocols for delivering messages to subscribers, including HTTP/S, Email, SMS, Lambda, etc.

+- ### SNS Components

+  - **Topics**: A Topic is an access point for allowing recipients to receive notifications.
+Publishers send messages to topics, and subscribers receive notifications from topics.
+  Topics can be thought of as communication channels.

+  - **Publishers**: Publishers are the entities that send messages to SNS topics.
+These can be applications, services, or systems that generate events or notifications.

+  - **Subscribers**: Subscribers are the endpoints that receive notifications from SNS topics.
+Subscribers can be applications, HTTP endpoints, email addresses, mobile devices, SMS numbers, Lambda functions, and more.

+- ### SNS Dead-Letter Queue

+  - **Definition**: A Dead-Letter Queue (DLQ) is a specialized queue where messages that cannot be successfully processed are sent for further investigation and handling.
+  In the context of SNS, if a message can’t be delivered to any of the subscribers after a certain number of retries, it can be sent to a DLQ.

+  - **How it works**: When a message in an SNS topic fails to be delivered to a subscriber after multiple retries, SNS can be configures to send that message to a designated DLQ.
+  This allows for further analysis and troubleshooting.

+- ### SNS Billing

+  - **Pricing Model**: SNS is a pay-as-you-go service, which means you are charged based on your usage.
+There are no upfront fees or long-term commitments.

+  - **Free Tier**: AWS offers a free tier for SNS that includes a certain number of monthly requests and data transfer out.
+This is designed to give you an opportunity to try out the service at no cost.

+  - **Requests**: Charges are incurred for each message delivered or requested.

+  - **Data Transfer**: This includes the data transferred out of SNS to endpoints like SMS, email, mobile push, etc.

+  - **Message Size**: The size of the message being sent can affect the cost, particularly if it exceeds the free tier limits.
+Keep in mind that there are limits on the maximum message size for each protocol.